Maycon1993/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 Now, you're ready to begin the Microsoft Teams Rooms setup experience.

 1. Agree to Microsoft Software License Terms and acknowledgment of the privacy statement at [https://aka.ms/privacy](https://aka.ms/privacy).
-Select **Accept**.
+Select **Accept** to continue.
-2. If you received a one-time passcode, enter it and select **Continue.** Otherwise, select **Manual setup** and enter your Teams resource account and password.
+2. If you received a one-time passcode, enter it and select **Continue**.
+Otherwise, select **Manual setup** and enter your Teams resource account and password.
 3. Select **Finish** to complete the Microsoft Teams Rooms setup.

 ## Use provisioning packages in Enterprise environments